amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 > * concatenating or joining or grouping by category
 > * visualization
 >
-> And pandas is really excellent at: reading/writing to a range of metadata formats, including Excel,CSV, JSON, and more!
+> And pandas is really excellent at: reading/writing to a range of metadata formats, including Excel, CSV, JSON, and more!
 >
 {: .callout}